 3. No Material Traceability Being unable to trace the base metal heat number or filler material lot number to a specific weld is a significant finding.
 Your traveler system must maintain this chain from receiving through final inspection.

 4. Calibration Gaps Expired calibration labels, missing records, or no impact analysis for out-of-calibration equipment are findings that affect your entire measurement system.
-See Calibration Standards for Industrial Equipment for the full requirements.
+See Calibration Standards for Industrial Equipment.

 5. Inspection Records Not Tied to Specific Welds Generic inspection records that can’t be linked to a specific part, weld, welder, and procedure are not acceptable.
 Traceability must be complete and specific.

-6. No Documented Special Process Procedure Many shops perform welding under general work instructions without a formal special process procedure that addresses all the ISO 9001 Clause 8.5.1 requirements.
-This is consistently a finding.
+6. No Documented Special Process Procedure Many shops perform welding under general work instructions without a formal special process procedure addressing all ISO 9001 Clause 8.5.1 requirements.

-For a full picture of what non-compliance costs when these findings accumulate, see Cost of Non-Compliance in Manufacturing.
+For a full picture of what non-compliance costs, see Cost of Non-Compliance in Manufacturing.

 Quick Fabrication Shop ISO Readiness Checklist